openmindculture/wp_template/README.md

-# WordPress Template
+# WordPress Template / Starter Theme Boilerplate

-[wp_template](https://github.com/openmindculture/wp_template) is a simple local host WordPress setup using Docker, docker-compose, and wp-cli to install, develop, and test themes and plugins.
-This template was forked from [wp_cli_docker](https://github.com/openmindculture/wp_cli_docker).
+[wp_template](https://github.com/openmindculture/wp_template) is a simple local host WordPress setup using Docker, docker-compose, wp-cli, and SCSS to install, develop, and test themes and plugins.
+It was forked from [wp_cli_docker](https://github.com/openmindculture/wp_cli_docker).
+This template can help you build a classic (child) theme from scratch (without exporting from the block editor), that follows the official WordPress coding standards.

-## Introduction
+- The theme in a subdirectory of `/themes` will be rebuilt when `/src` files have changed.

-TODO
+- Use SCSS and write verbose code in `/src`.
-- add introduction
+- Add or configure other build tools, like minifying or transpiling if needed.
-- add development configuration
+- Create a zip archive of that subdirectory to export the theme to another WordPress installation.

--
+To persist important content like example posts or pages, use the default WordPress exporter to save an XML export as `content.xml`, which will automatically be imported when setting up the local environment using `npm install`.

 ## Usage